jamsyoung/node-boats/README.md

 - James Young
 - Matt Crutchfield

-The goals of our team was to create a node powered boat, race it across a pool, and win.
+The goals of our team were to create a node powered boat, race it across a pool, and win.
 We successfully accomplished all three goals.